MCreator/MCreator/plugins/mcreator-localization/help/default/item/special_information.md

-This parameter adds a tooltip to the block when you hold your icon over the block in your inventory.
+This parameter adds a tooltip to the item when you hold your icon over the block in your inventory.

 Tips: